Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 You can spend hundreds of dollars a month on an ATS and still not get everything Breezy throws in for free.

-That said, upgrading to Startup is also the only way to access many of the excellent features I described in my review, such as video meetings, self-scheduling, candidate questionnaires, and the ultra-useful email and calendar integrations.
+That said, upgrading to Startup is also the only way to access many of the excellent features we described in our review, such as video meetings, self-scheduling, candidate questionnaires, and the ultra-useful email and calendar integrations.

 It’s a price hike from Bootstrap to Startup, sure, but it’s still squarely in the “affordable” camp when you look at similarly popular and powerful ATS options.